Internet Gateway: Finding Fiber

 You’ll need to meet the cable company somewhere where they have dedicated fibre access, usually large hotels, office buildings, etc. Negotiating with the owner of the building to co-locate antennas on the rooftop will be necessary.

-For a Better Deal: “Transit” from the local Cable Company to an IXP
+As You Grow: “Transport” from the local Fiber to an IXP

-The advantage of this option is that you can sometimes pay a much lower rate for transit to an IXP, and then buy cheap gateway at the other end.
+The advantage of this option is that you can buy a much larger volume of “transit” (Internet Access) at an IXP, and then buy transport from various network locations to get there.
 You may have to install equipment in a city that could be a distance away, but the cost savings are usually well worth the extra hassle.
 Sometimes the company you obtain gateway from already interconnects with your cable company.
+Usually this route only saves money once you are large enough to need a 10 gigabit or larger main connection.

 One option for dedicated Internet gateway that is available pretty much everywhere is the T1.
 This is a very old-school method of securing broadband, which gets you exactly 1.544 mbit of service over a single phone line.
 You can “bond” multiple T1’s together to get more speed but this can become seriously expensive.
 It is also is not really scalable, as your top speed is limited by the number of phone lines that come into your location, and you can’t go above it.

 In every instance that we’ve worked with a WISP to obtain gateway from the telephone company it’s been very difficult; loads of hidden fees, outages, and poor customer service.
-We recommend you steer clear of the phone company if you can.
-We have seen this solution look good at first however as the need for bandwidth grows, the technology does not scale and this circumstance resulted in near bankruptcy for some WISPs due to huge costs and extended contracts.
+We recommend you steer clear of the phone company if you can, unless they’re the only option.

 Bridging the Gap: Multiple Hops with Relay Towers